 Configuring namespace data retention

-Starting with Aerospike Database 7.1, read operations may extend the TTL of a record, which is within a specified percent from its void-time.
-This least-recently used (LRU) eviction behavior is controlled by the namespace or set-level configuration parameter default-read-touch-ttl-pct
+Starting with Aerospike Database 7.1, read commands may extend the TTL of a record if the remaining TTL is within a specified percent from its original TTL.
+This least-recently used (LRU) eviction behavior is configurable at the namespace or set-level.
+The client may override the server configuration and provide an explicit read-touch policy based on the percent to the record’s original TTL.
+For example, in the Java client 8.1.0 the

 was added.